 The intention of the Maths curriculum at Upton Heath C of E Primary is for children to be excited about maths!
 Developing a positive attitude to this subject is essential.
 Teachers promote children’s enjoyment of maths and provide opportunities for children to build a conceptual understanding of maths before applying their knowledge to everyday problems and challenges.
 We ensure that challenge is provided for all children, whatever their understanding.
 Children are encouraged to be brave and push the boundaries, deepening their understanding further.

-The curriculum at Upton Heath C of E Primary is carefully planned and structured to encapsulate our curriculum intent of REACH (Relevant, Engaging, Aspirational, Creative and Holistic).
 We ensure that current learning is linked to previous learning as part of a sequential curriculum, enabling children to achieve the end of year expectations.
 In line with the national curriculum 2014, the Mathematical curriculum at UHPS aims to ensure that all pupils:

 - become fluent in the fundamentals of mathematics